Linaro/lava/doc/v2/pipeline-admin-example.rst

 These are retained with only formatting changes - after all, these are what the device needs to be able to boot.

 #.
-Remove trailing commas (remnants of the old config)
+Remove **trailing commas** (remnants of the old config)
 #.
 Remove one level of quote marks **unless** the command embeds a colon
    (e.g. NFS), in which case the **whole line** is quoted.
 #.
 Make each line part of a list by prefixing with a hyphen and a space.

+.. note:: Trailing commas are known to cause problems on devices - check the config carefully and be particularly watchful for failures where the device reports ``cannot find device 'net0,'`` when working V1 jobs would report using ``device 'net0'``.
+Commas are required in V1 but YAML processing for V2 will include trailing commas as part of the string, not part of the formatting.

 Timeouts
 --------